Dynamic Matching Bandit For Two-Sided Online Markets

-Two-sided online matching platforms have been employed in various markets.
-However, agents' preferences in the present market are usually implicit and unknown, and thus must be learned from data.
-With the growing availability of side information involved in the decision process, modern online matching methodology demands the capability to track dynamic preferences for agents based on the contextual information.
-This motivates us to consider a novel Contextual Online Matching Bandit prOblem (COMBO), which allows dynamic preferences in matching decisions.
-Existing works focus on multi-armed bandit with static preference, but this is insufficient: the two-sided preference changes as long as one-side's contextual information updates, resulting in non-static matching.
-In this paper, we propose a Centralized Contextual - Explore Then Commit (\CCETC{}) algorithm to adapt to the COMBO. \CCETC{} solves online matching with dynamic preferences.
-In theory, we show that \CCETC{} achieves a sublinear regret upper bound $\mathcal{O}(\log(T))$ and is a rate-optimal algorithm by proving a matching lower bound.
-In the experiments, we demonstrate that \CCETC{} is robust to variant preference schemes, dimensions of contexts, reward noise levels, and context variation levels.
+\ABSTRACT{ Two-sided online matching platforms are employed in various markets.
+However, agents' preferences in the current market are usually implicit and unknown, thus needing to be learned from data.
+With the growing availability of dynamic side information involved in the decision process, modern online matching methodology demands the capability to track shifting preferences for agents based on contextual information.
+This motivates us to propose a novel framework for this dynamic online matching problem with contextual information, which allows for dynamic preferences in matching decisions.
+Existing works focus on online matching with static preferences, but this is insufficient: the two-sided preference changes as soon as one side's contextual information updates, resulting in non-static matching.
+In this paper, we propose a dynamic matching bandit algorithm to adapt to this problem.
+The key component of the proposed dynamic matching algorithm is an online estimation of the preference ranking with a statistical guarantee.
+Theoretically, we show that the proposed \CCETC{} delivers an agent-optimal stable matching result with high probability.
+In particular, we prove a logarithmic regret upper bound $\mathcal{O}(\log(T))$ and construct a corresponding instance-dependent matching regret lower bound.
+In the experiments, we demonstrate that \CCETC{} is robust to various preference schemes, dimensions of contexts, reward noise levels, and context variation levels, and its application to a job-seeking market further demonstrates the practical usage of the proposed method. }